“Trust your gut feeling!”

 I’m sure you played rock hopping in your childhood.
 To get to the other rock, you have to gather strength from your body to do a safe hop.

 GABA accompanies neurons until they reach their receiving organ.
-This brain chemical will then set off a chemical reaction which will either stimulate or restrain a specific body function.
+This brain chemical will then set off a chemical reaction, either stimulating or restraining a specific body function.
 In other words, GABA maintains the yin yang in our body.

 How Does the Keto-green Diet Increase GABA?
 The Keto-green diet increases the production of a natural enzyme called Glutamate decarboxylase (GAD).
 This enzyme converts glutamate or glutamic acid to GABA.
 Besides this direct effect, the Keto-green diet also has another way of increasing GABA levels.